1. Please provide your ESG-related policies.

 6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?

-The 17Capital ESG policy was last updated in early 2021.
+The 17Capital ESG policy was last updated in 2021.
 We review and update our procedures for managing ESG in the investment decision process on a regular basis.
-The ESG Committee meets regularly to discuss the progress of existing initiatives and any new initiative that could be implemented within the firm.
+The ESG Committee meets frequently to discuss the progress of existing initiatives and any new initiative that could be implemented within the firm.

 For each investment, the specific deal team are responsible for identifying any ESG risks or opportunities and detailing them in the ESG section of the Investment Memorandum, which is presented to the Investment Committee.
 ESG is also part of the 17Capital investment checklist so must be considered on each deal.